What To Expect

 Cost & Payment

 Cost will depend on your therapist’s rate and number of treatment days.
 Each therapist’s listing includes cost information.
-At present the fee range is from $1000 – $4,000/day for the therapist’s time, with most in the $1,000 – $1,500/day range.
+At present our special discounted rate for prepaid services ranges from $1500 – $4,000/day, with most at $1,500/day.
 Fees vary according to therapist experience, expertise, and other factors.
 You will be responsible for your travel-related costs.

 Unfortunately, most insurances do not yet cover this service.
 Payment will not be processed until time of service, at which time you can pay by debit or credit card (MC/VISA), cash, or check.